polybdenum/polybdenum.github.io/_posts/2020-08-08-subtype-inference-by-example-part-6-numeric-types-and-operators.md

 +}
 ```

 The operators are split into three sections - multiplicative, additive, and comparison operators.
 This allows us to encode the correct precedence rules into the grammar.
-Equality operators are traditionally given lower precedence than relational operators (`<`, `>=.`, etc.) but Ocaml gives them the same precedence, so I decided to do so as well to save time and simplify the grammar.
+Equality operators are traditionally given lower precedence than relational operators (`<`, `>=.`, etc.) but OCaml gives them the same precedence, so I decided to do so as well to save time and simplify the grammar.

 We do however depart from the practice of most languages by making the comparison operators non-associative.
 (Note that both operands of the `CmpOp` rule above are `AddOp`s, meaning it is impossible to compare the result of a comparison.)
-In languages like Javascript and Ocaml, `a < b < c` is valid syntax which gets parsed as `(a < b) < c`, but such code is nonsensical, so it is not allowed in cubiml.
+In languages like Javascript and OCaml, `a < b < c` is valid syntax which gets parsed as `(a < b) < c`, but such code is nonsensical, so it is not allowed in cubiml.

 ```diff
      CaseExpr,